-If you want Ad blocking, tracker blocking and malware blocking on Android with Mullvad VPN then you can instead enable "Use custom DNS server" in the Android app and enter 100.64.0.7.
+If you want ad blocking, tracker blocking and malware blocking on Android with Mullvad VPN then you can instead enable "Use custom DNS server" in the Android app and enter 100.64.0.7 (picture).

-- In a Firefox browser window, click the menu button and choose Options or Preferences.
+- In a Firefox browser window, click the menu button in the top right corner and choose Settings.

 - In the search box, type “network”, then click on the Settings button in the results.